MicrosoftDocs/defender-docs/articles/defender-for-cloud/tutorial-enable-servers-plan.md

 ---
-title: Deploy the Defender for Servers plan in Microsoft Defender for Cloud
+title: Deploy Defender for Servers in Microsoft Defender for Cloud
 description: Learn how to enable the Defender for Servers plan in Microsoft Defender for Cloud. ms.topic: install-set-up-deploy ms.author: elkrieger
 author: elazark
-ms.date: 10/20/2024
+ms.date: 10/28/2024
 # customer intent: I want to deploy the Defender for Servers plan in Defender for Cloud so that I can protect connected machines and reduce security risk.

 ---

 # Deploy Defender for Servers

 The Defender for Servers plan in Microsoft Defender for Cloud protects Windows and Linux virtual machines (VMs) that run in Azure, Amazon Web Services (AWS), Google Cloud Platform (GCP), and in on-premises environments.
+Defender for Servers provides recommendations to improve the security posture of machines, and protects machines against security threats.

 Defender for Servers provides two plans.

 - **Plan 1** provides vulnerability management and endpoint detection and response (EDR) features, based on integration of Defender for Servers with Microsoft Defender for Endpoint and Microsoft Defender Vulnerability Management.
 - **Plan 2** provides Plan 1 features and more capabilities, including agentless vulnerabilities scanning, cloud-native protection features, and premium Defender Vulnerability Management features.